 So you naturally lean towards cautious scorelines and a game that might take a while to really open up.

-If you look at England’s recent form and the way Tuchel has tightened them up, and the depth in attacking positions, and it is hard not to shade this towards them.
-At the same time, you know what Croatia do on this stage.
-They stay in games.
-They punish lapses.
+If you look at England’s recent form, the way Tuchel has tightened them up defensively, and the depth in attacking areas, it is hard not to lean slightly towards them here..
+At the same time, you know what Croatia can do on this stage.
+They stay in games and they punish lapses.

 Add it all up and a narrow England win feels like the most realistic shout.
 Not a walkover, but one of those nights where Kane or Bellingham finds a moment and the back line holds.